 - Retrieval of dropped items and counter retrieval

 - Pulling wheelchairs, activating switches, and other specialized training challenges

 - Selection of dogs for support training and proper socialization

 - Education and public relations with service dog recipients

-This unit teaches students how to utilize a dog’s highly developed sense of smell.
-Because of their keen sense of smell, dogs are able to assist us with locating lost individuals, disaster survivors, cadaver remains, narcotics, explosives, and more.
-This unit will provide an overview and some hands-on experience in the basics of:
+This unit introduces students how to utilize a dog’s highly developed sense of smell.
+Because of their keen sense of smell, dogs can assist us with locating lost individuals, disaster survivors, cadaver remains, narcotics, explosives, and more.
+This unit’s classroom and workshop instruction will provide an overview and some hands-on experience in the basics of:

 - Evaluating and selecting dogs for scent related training

-- Puppy imprinting to increase the dog’s ability upon maturity
+- Foundation training to increase the dog’s ability upon maturity

 - Teaching the dog soft-mouth retrieval for greater reliability of scent detection